mediquo/docs-sdk/docs/activation-codes.md

 ## Send Activation Code

 ```
-PUT /v1/activation-codes/<id>/deactivate
+PUT /v1/activation-codes/<id>/send
 ```

-Use this endpoint to deactivate an activation code.
+Use this endpoint to send a notification to the user with the generated activation code.
+This will send an email and/or an SMS depending of the information you provided in the request.

+> This endpoint by default is disabled.
+To be able to use it, you should request access to your mediQuo account manager

 ### Endpoint URL